What Does Depression Look Like in Teens?

 We all feel depressed occasionally, but usually, these feelings go away soon enough, leaving us in a happier mood.
 But for some people, depression can be ongoing, lasting for weeks or even months.
 When this occurs, the person is best off reaching out for help.

-Depression can happen to people of any age, and that includes teens.
+Depression can happen to people of any age, including teens.
 When teens get depressed, it’s unfortunate.
 After all, no one that young should have to be dealing with so much pain.
 Fortunately, help is available.

 What is Depression?